transeptorlabs/betsy/docs/default-accounts.md

 # Default accounts

+We use the default seed phrase to generate 10 default accounts with 4337 ETH each.
+The coionbase account is used to fund the other accounts.

+- Default seed phrase: `test test test test test test test test test test test junk`

 ## Coinbase Account
 In geth dev mode, the term "coinbase" refers to the primary account used for mining rewards and initial transactions.